Year 1 Baby Costs: It's More Than You Think

 Strollers

-While it may be possible to pick up a simple stroller for around $25, many parents opt for strollers with more functionality — and strollers can run up to $1,000 or more for a premium, complete system with a car seat.
+While it may be possible to pick up a simple stroller for around $27, many parents opt for strollers with more functionality — and strollers can run up to $1,200 or more for a premium, full-size stroller.
 Of course, buying a gently used stroller on Craigslist, Facebook Marketplace or at a children's consignment or resale store is one way to save.

-Tip: Buying a baby carrier or stroller designed to grow with your baby ensures it's a one-time cost versus needing to return to the store as your little bundle grows.
+Tip: Buying a baby carrier or stroller designed to grow with your baby ensures it's a one-time cost versus needing to return to the store as your child grows.

 Diapers and Changing Supplies

-Unfortunately, diapers are taxed in Washington state at 6.5% to 9.5%, adding up to $85.50 annually.
+In many states, diapers are not taxed.
+Unfortunately, sales tax does apply to diapers in Washington state.
 If you plan to take your child swimming, plan to pick up special swim diapers occasionally, too.

 Changing Supplies — Recurring Costs: